 Few resources exist to help guide local officials in the best use of public engagement consultants.
-Therefore, the Institute for Local Government, drawing on the experiences of both local officials and consultants, has compiled the following set of recommendations.1
+Therefore, the Institute for Local Government, drawing on the experiences of both local officials and consultants, has compiled the following set of recommendations.

-Of course before hiring any individual or firm, it is important to ask for references and to check with your colleagues in other counties or cities about their experiences with the consultant.
-Requested competencies and deliverables should be spelled out clearly in an RFQ or RFP.
-Check with your local agency attorney about questions relating to any specific hiring process.
+Before hiring any individual or firm, it is important to ask for references and to check with your colleagues in other counties, cities or special districts about their experiences with the consultant.
+Requested competencies and deliverables should be spelled out clearly in a Request for Proposals (RFP) or Request for Qualification (RFQ).

-Before You Hire (Do Your Homework)
+Do Your Homework